alexanderepstein/taskade/README.md

 ### Documentation

-The above are just the basics of using Syncra, there is a lot more functionality provdided that can be found in the documentation.
+The above are just the basics of using Taskade, there is a lot more functionality provdided that can be found in the documentation.